On Chardonnay and How It Tastes

 Where is chardonnay grown?

-What food or dishes should you pair with chardonnay?
+What food pairs well with chardonnay?